Bydfi Partners With Ledger To Launch Limited Edition Hardware Wallet, Debuts At TOKEN2049 Dubai

 About BYDFi

+Founded in 2020, BYDFi has been recognized by Forbes as one of the world's top 10 crypto exchanges, officially listed on CoinMarketCap and CoinGecko, and holds MSB licenses in multiple jurisdictions.
+It is also a member of South Korea's CODE VASP Alliance.

 Today, BYDFi serves users in 190+ countries, with a global user base exceeding 1,000,000.
-The platform supports , , and , enabling access to over 600 cryptocurrencies and 500,000+ memecoin pairs.
+The platform supports spot , perpetual , and on-chain trading , enabling access to over 600 cryptocurrencies and 500,000+ memecoin pairs.
 BYDFi is committed to delivering a world-class crypto trading experience.
 BUIDL Your Dream Finance.

 Legal Disclaimer: